AndrewAXue/libmelee/README.md

 # libmelee
+Forked from https://github.com/altf4/libmelee.
 Open API written in Python 3 for making your own Smash Bros: Melee AI that works with Slippi Online

 ## Installing Libmelee
 Libmelee is on pip, this will be the easiest way to get the library and stay updated.